Davos - the pioneer

 HC Davos and Spengler Cup

-The Ice Hockey Club Davos (HCD) was founded in 1921.
-The first Spengler Cup tournament took place only two years later.
-Dr Carl Spengler donated the trophy to further understanding among nations after the First World War.
-The Spengler Cup developed into an international team tournament in which various clubs with impressive names took part and still take part today.
-Today the tournament attracts great attention including in Canada – the birthplace of ice hockey.
-HCD won the Spengler Cup for the first time in 1929, the last time in 2011.
-HCD has had and enjoys success in the Swiss championships.
-The club celebrated its first championship title in 1926 and won its 30th in the 2010/11 season under the leadership of charismatic trainer Arno del Curto.
+The Davos Ice Hockey Club (HCD) was founded in 1921.
+The first Spengler Cup tournament took place just two years later.
+Dr. Carl Spengler donated the cup to promote understanding between peoples after the war.
+The Spengler Cup developed into an international team tournament in which various clubs with famous names still participate today.
+The tournament also attracts a lot of attention in the motherland of ice hockey - Canada.
+HC Davos won the Spengler Cup for the first time in 1929, and most recently in 2011.
+The HCD was and is also successful in the Swiss championship.
+The first Swiss championship title was celebrated in 1926.
+The club won its 30th title under the leadership of the charismatic coach Arno del Curto in the 2010/11 season.

 Curling in Davos - since 1888